prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

 During the last couple of years, I have worked on single page applications of different sizes.
 One common theme I have found is that managing state can get _complex_ and _messy_.
 This isn't a new revelation and has been heavily discussed within the community.

 Regardless of your ecosystem (React, Angular, Vue or <u>_insert your framework of choice here_</u>), there are a myriad of options for state managment.
-I believe this library provides a unique approach to managing state, but first we need to understand some of its concepts!
+I believe this library provides a unique approach to managing state, but first we need to understand some of its concepts.

 #### What is XState?